freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 |screenshot_dispvm|

-This disposable VM is a special isolated environment; it does not have internet access, and isolates the files that you are viewing from other sensitive files and applications on the SecureDrop Workstation.
+This disposable VM is a special isolated environment; it does not have internet access, and isolates the files that you are viewing from other sensitive files and applications on the *Journalist Workstation*.

 Supported Filetypes
 ~~~~~~~~~~~~~~~~~~~

-The following filetypes are currently supported for viewing on the SecureDrop Workstation:
+The following filetypes are currently supported for viewing on the *Journalist Workstation*:

 * .txt, .csv, .pdf
 * Microsoft Office files (.doc, .docx, .xls, .xlsx, .ppt, .pptx)